 - Stripe charges various fees based on transaction type, each of which comes out of the customer's payment before being deposited in your account.

-- Processing fees may be considered a deductible business expense if reported to the IRS.
+- Processing fees may be considered a deductible business expense if they're reported to the IRS.

 Stripe's Business Plan Options

-Handling over 13,000 requests per second, Stripe is a popular platform for companies that want a reliable payment service provider.
+Stripe is a popular platform for companies that want a reliable payment service provider.
+It handles over 13,000 requests per second.
 It has also built transparent pricing strategies so customers know the fees they'll encounter.

 Stripe has two payment plans.
 Its Integrated Plan is perfect for small businesses who want a pay-as-you-go option.
 The Customized Plan is best for companies with large payment volumes.